 Why is it important to Validate?

 Validating the requirements helps check issues related to the requirements specified during previous activities of requirements engineering.
-Usually, the validation is used to identify any errors in the initial phases of the development cycle.
-If these errors are not detected on time, they might excessively increase the work.
+Usually, the validation is used to identify errors in the initial phases of the development cycle related to misunderstandings in the requirements-gathering process.
 Validation ensures accuracy and clarity in the data by mitigating any defects in the requirements collected.
-Without validation, there is a high risk of inaccurate data which would result in inaccurate outcomes.
-Also, the major advantage of validating the requirements is that it reduces the maintenance cost.
+Without validation, there is a high risk of inaccurate data which would result in inaccurate outcomes that will lead to stakeholders rejecting the system after it has been built; which implies delays and over-costs that could have been avoided.
 A strong base ensures a robust project structure and reduced chances of failures and rejections.

 When to Validate?

 “Requirements Validation is an ongoing process to ensure that stakeholders, solution, and transition requirements align to the business requirements” – BABok

 We must perform validation at each and every stage during requirements engineering.
 During elicitation, go back and cross-check the requirements and the sources through which the requirements were gathered.
 During analysis and negotiation, validate the final requirement document with the stakeholders to ensure that we got the right and valid requirements.
 During specification, cross-check that the requirements specified in the document match what the users need or expect.
 Also, we validate that the requirements match the ideal rules and standards.